GlobularOne/snr/docs/source/dev_guide/command_development/develop_your_own.rst

 .. seealso::

     :doc:`highlighting`
-        To make the syntax highlighting also recognize your command
+        To make the syntax highlighting also recognize your command.